 Photographs should be 300dpi at the final placed size.
 Ideally they should be converted to CMYK from RGB, but if this is a problem, we will do it for you.
 You need to decide if you want your photos to print right to the edge of the page or to have some white space around them.
 If the latter, then you need to decide if you want a border around the photos.
 Please let us know what you want when placing your order.

-We offer a matt or gloss varnish or matt or gloss celloglaze on the outside of covers to add impact to your calendars.
+We offer matt or gloss celloglaze on the outside of covers to add impact to your calendars.

 Should I choose celloglazing for the cover of my calendar?